WordPress/gutenberg/docs/how-to-guides/metabox.md

 -   A minimal plugin activated and ready to edit
 -   JavaScript setup for building and enqueuing

+A [complete meta-block example](https://github.com/WordPress/gutenberg-examples/tree/trunk/meta-block) is available that you can use as a reference for your setup.

 ## Step-by-step guide

 1. [Register Meta Field](#step-1-register-meta-field)